tamu-edu/it-ae-tfmod-azure-state/README.md

 ## Example usage

-A common pattern for using this is to create a folder within your terraform IaC project named `terraform-state` containing a `main.tf` like:
+A common pattern for using this is to create a folder within your terraform IaC project for setting up your environment, such as `/environments/{env_name}/setup`, containing a `main.tf` like:

 ```
 module "state_backend" {